justjokiing/kshift/README.md

 # kshift - KDE Theme Shift

- kshift is a KDE theme shifting script that activates at set times to switch themes, including sunrise and sunset.
+ kshift is a KDE theme shifting script that activates at set times to switch desktop themes, the wallpaper, icons, colorscheme, and custom commands.
 When run manually, it sets the color theme and/or wallpaper to the 'correct' value based on current time.
 It uses `plasma-apply-colorscheme` for color themes, `plasma-changeicons` for icon themes, `plasma-apply-wallpaperimage` for wallpapers, and python `os.system()` for commands.

- During installation, kshift sets systemd timers to run the script at any time a theme is set, including sunrise/sunset.
+ During installation, kshift sets systemd timers to run the script at any time a theme is set, or sunrise/sunset.
 The times set can be the sunrise/sunset keywords or **ANY valid 'OnCalendar' time**.
 Information on 'OnCalendar' syntax and capability is available in more detail [here](https://man.archlinux.org/man/systemd.time.7#CALENDAR_EVENTS)

  The sunrise and sunset times are updated when kshift is ran.